This is an annual competition for community groups in the Scottish Borders.

 - Champion of Champions - each class winner from the previous year judged against each other

-You can enter the Community Awards even if you are not entering the Floral Gateway competition.
+Community Awards can be entered even if you are not entered into the Floral Gateway competition.

 The Community Awards are:

 - The Welcome Award - for first time entrants to the Floral Gateway competition